“Hey Alexa, does my product or service need a voice app?”

 The interface is undergoing a (r)evolution.
 The way your customers interact with a product or service is expanding well beyond point, click or tap.
 Gone are the days that the internet only lives in a screen: Gaze, Gesture and Voice interfaces are beginning to seep into people’s lives.

 While eye tracking and gaze interactions are still in their early development phase, and gesture is mostly applied within the gaming and museum industries, voice interfaces are being widely adopted and integrated into our everyday.
-It’s rapidly becoming a valid avenue to solving real life problems, in ways that weren’t available before.
-No longer simply a technology trend, voice UI has emerged as one of the most efficient ways for people to interact with services, products and businesses, where there is a need for an hands free, eye free (or both) interaction.
+It’s rapidly becoming a valid avenue to solving real-life problems, in ways that weren’t available before.
+No longer simply a technology trend, voice UI has emerged as one of the most efficient ways for people to interact with services, products, and businesses, where there is a need for a hands free, eye free (or both) interaction.

 Coupled with that is the explosion of viable device options.
 Alexa, Siri, Cortana, and Google Home are finally coming into their own.
 Siri recently received a new voice that will make her sound more human.
 Google’s speech recognition technology has a 4.9%-word error rate, compared to 8.5% in July 2016.
 Alexa can now whisper and adjust her pitch.
 Both Google Home and Alexa have the ability to recognize multiple voices – an ideal feature for households with multiple family members.

 There’s no denying that smart speakers are quickly becoming in-home powerhouses – with Amazon Echo sales rapidly rising to over 20 million since the third quarter of 2016, Forrester expects 50% of U.S. households to have at least one smart speaker by 2022.